My Yeye and Nainai, and the list kinship titles or filial terms:

 Lyons F. Livingston had commented on Philatelist (January 1949 issue) that “no Chinese name can be transliterated exactly”, and he was right.
 For a non-Chinese speaker, spelling would still be a headache even after conquering the generation gap, unique titles, and assortment of names.

 China was forced to open to the West after the Second Opium War or Arrow War (1856-1860).
 The translation of the Chinese names of people and locals from Chinese logograms to a syllabary language, such as English, began.
 At first, the Wade-Giles’ romanization system was used.
 Thomas Wade and Herbert A. Giles were British diplomats and sinologists.
 Their system was not as tight as the pinyin which is used nowadays.
 Over the century, a name (either of a person or place) would often gain many different spellings.
 For example, Zhou Xuexi (in pinyin; 周学熙) could be written as Chou Hsüeh-hsi or Chow Hsuehsi (Chow Hsen Hsih in French).
 I’ve seen Zhou 周 as a family name written as Chow, Chou, and Chong.
-The different spellings might come from various dialects.
+The different spellings also come from various dialects.
 Zhang 张 is spelt Cheung in Hong Kong and Chang in Taiwan.

 China has been rising on the world stage since its economic reform and pinyin transliteration became the standard.
 Am I missing anything?
 How about taking husband’s name?
 Hmmmmm … that’s the Western practice.
 Chinese women do NOT.
 After all, Chairman Mao had bestowed half the sky to my sisters.